Malicious Prosecution: prosecution through unfair means

 Importantly, it is necessary to show that the prosecution pursued the matter without reasonable and probable cause.
 This doesn’t mean that they needed a particularly strong case – just that they had something credible to go on when they started prosecuting.

 Unsurprisingly, malice towards the defendant needs to be present.
 This means that the prosecution deliberately proceeded with unfair intentions.
-Considering the significant power and resources available to many prosecution teams, criminal defence lawyers certainly become disappointed when malicious prosecution occurs against their defendant clients.

 The actual effect upon the defendant becomes an important element in these cases.